Green Bay may not be at the top of anyone’s list of technology hotspots, but one Silicon Valley executive is hoping to change all that.

 How and Where to Participate

 In addition to the live pitch event, other public events include a fireside chat and happy hour with Steve Case and J. D. Vance, a venture capitalist and partner at Revolution who is best known for penning his top-selling memoir, Hillbilly Elegy.
 Members of the public are invited to attend these events in order to mingle with and learn from some of the area’s (and the nation’s) top innovators, leaders, and policy-makers.
 The location for these events has not yet been determined, but space will be limited, and people who want to attend are encouraged to RSVP early in order to guarantee a spot.
-These events have no cost.
+These events have no cost, just like when applying for Wisconsin auto title loans.

 The agenda for October 17 is as follows: